ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 > {: .solution}
 {: .challenge}

+Our `makefile` requires that we have loaded the right python environment, so we should note this in our `README.md` file so that users don't get hit with errors they don't understand.

 You'll notice in the above that we often have a pattern of using the input/ouptut filenames as part of the dependencies.
 Make gives us some shortcuts to reduce the amount of repetition:
 1. `$<` is the first prerequisite